open-ch/git-migration/README.md

 # This will create a migration/project_name branch on the destination repository
 git-migration/import-repo.sh $SOURCE_REPO_PATH $TARGET_PATH
-# Check info and confirm
+# Check info and confirm, for example:
-# Select 2 – patch migration strategy
+# Select 3 – remote sub tree with linearisation

 # If you need to start again and want to delete the branches locally
 git branch -D migration/project_name